mkozjak/koa-cache-lite/README.md

 **important** Breaking API changes were made since version 3.x

-Once included, the library now returns the 'options' and 'middleware' methods.
+Once included, the library now returns the 'configure', 'init', 'middleware', 'clear' and 'currentCacheType' methods.

-'options' is used to configure caching, and 'middleware' to get the generator which can be used with koa.use()
+'configure' is used to configure caching, and 'middleware' to get the generator which can be used with koa.use().

+'init' is an optional method for the initialization of the caching process.
+This is a convenience method used, for example, in a 'cluster' environment, where you would send a wrapped 'middleware' function to be able to, in example, clear cache from the worker, even though the cache was initialized in the master process.

+'clear' can be used to clear the cache and 'currentCacheType' to get the currently used caching system.

 See below for API details and examples.